Eryadu/Java_feb_2025/src/Mar15/readme.md

 ## annotation used at compile time to check either we are overriding (any other) the correct method

 ## Method overridden --same name but different implementation.
 It achieved only when we do inheritance

+## SOLID Principal
+S- Single responsibility
+O- open close principal --- open for extension but close for modification

+ ## IS_A relationship inheritance work on this relationship.

+## Has_A_relationship -->composition i.e. name(composite) -- firstname middlename lastname(entity-- cannot break further)

+## Abstraction showing only essential details